yubol-bobo/llm_survival/README.md

 ## 🚀 Complete Analysis Pipeline

 > **Note:** All scripts should be run from the project root directory for correct data loading.
+All models are evaluated on the same filtered set of conversations (round_0 == 1, rounds 1–8).

 ### **Phase 1: Data Processing**